 1. Use Multiple Microphones

-The first method to make a wider piano sound is to use two or more microphones.
-Recording piano with multiple mics allows you to create a custom sound.
+The first method to make a wide piano sound is to use two or more microphones.
+Recording a piano with multiple mics allows you to create a custom sound.
 And it gives you options to make it as wide as you want.

 The approach could be different for each recording session.
 And you are not limited to how many microphones you use to record a piano.
-You can use two, three, or ten mics.
-Although some plugins may offer mic options, this method is best for recording real pianos.
+You can use two, three, or more mics and it’s better to use different types of mics such as dynamic and condenser.

 The goal is to place microphones in different positions relative to the piano.
 You want to have some direct sound but also capture the room sound.
 It will add natural reverb to the sound which naturally makes the sound wider and rich.